 Arthritis and exercise

-As well as medical treatments that are available, there are things you can do for yourself to relieve arthritis symptoms, slow down progression of this common condition and boost your overall wellbeing, and chief among these is moving more.
+Though there are medical arthritis treatments available, there are things you can do for yourself to help relieve arthritis symptoms, and boost your overall wellbeing.

 As you can see, there any many proven benefits of being active, but what type of exercise is safe and beneficial?

 There may be some forms of exercise that are more suitable than others, depending on which joints are affected.
 As for anyone looking to start a new exercise programme, it’s important to choose activities, exercises or sports that you enjoy and are able to do consistently.
 Ideally these would include a combination of different types of activity, which can benefit your body in different ways.

 For example, in accordance to the NHS exercise guidelines9, a week might look like this:

 - Boost your cardiovascular health by raising your heart and breathing rate doing some form of moderate aerobic activity for at least 150 minutes over the course of the week.

 - Help to build muscle and bone strength through some form of resistance exercise twice a week,

 - Include aspects of flexibility training for improved range of motion and joint mobility.

 Aerobic exercise increases overall fitness and reduces the risk of cardiovascular diseases.
 It also helps us maintain a healthy body weight and can give you more energy and stamina.
 It is recommended to aim for low impact exercises that don’t put unnecessary strain on joints.
 These exercises typically include: